JoshuaRabiu/Palette_Bot/README.md

 # Palette_Bot
-(Currently offline due to an AWS conflict, which is currently resolved. will be back online shortly ) Palette_Bot is a Reddit bot that generates a color palette for images it is called upon.
+Palette_Bot is a Reddit bot that generates a color palette for images it is called upon.
 The sizes of each color in the palette image are proportionate to thier dominance in the input image.
 Image/color processing is handled by a fork of the [Haishoku](https://www.github.com/LanceGin/Haishoku) Library, which I've modified to work with this bot ([Haishoku-mod](https://github.com/JoshuaScript/haishoku-mod)).

 [Palette_Bot's profile on Reddit](https://www.reddit.com/u/Palette_Bot)